ralphjenrey/eCommerce/README.md

-# SNKR-hub
+# M.R.
+Shop

- SNKR-hub is a front-end project built using React, Redux Toolkit, and Tailwind CSS.
+ M.R.
+Shop is a front-end project built using React, Redux Toolkit, and Tailwind CSS.
 It's a Single Page Application (SPA) designed for a seamless shopping experience.
 Users can explore sneakers, add or remove items from the cart, adjust item quantities, and see real-time price updates.
 The project leverages Redux Toolkit for state management and has been deployed on Vercel.

 ![home](https://github.com/manipandit/snkr-hub/assets/110151059/ac847c8d-f343-41e3-b35c-30426fda8b9a)